 Freshly squeezed juices.
 Minneolas seem to be all the current rage in my local markets, so I used that instead of orange juice.
 WOW!
 What an amazing fruit juice.
 I’m so glad I tried Minneolas – I’ll be using them in future cocktails.
 If you can’t find fresh fruit or don’t feel like going through the effort of squeezing the juice out of a pineapple, then use an organic version.

 Crushed ice.
 In my opinion, this simple addition transforms the Mai Tai from a tiki drink to a sophisticated adult slushy.
 The ice adds to the refreshing quality and dilutes the drink just a bit to help mellow things out.

 This version is not overly sweet, with just 1/2 oz of Orgeat and 3/4 oz of orange liqueur.
 The juices bring a decent amount of acid and punch to the party, and a little floater of maraschino cherry juice adds a fun final splash of color to the top.
 It’s refreshing on the palate, but that underlying orgeat is the real treat that inspires me to keep sipping.
 Normally I’d only drink one of these, then I’d switch to wine.
-But on 95 degree day butt sweating day, I sipped two.
+But with the recent heatwave, I sipped two.
 Drink these with caution – you might erase a bit from your mind if you down several before digging into dinner.